Kiryat Haim: History

-Kiryat Haim, founded in 1933, was named after Haim Arlosoroff, who was assassinated that year.
-Kibbutz Kfar Masaryk, formed in Petah Tikva in 1932 and originally known "Czecho-Lita," moved to Bat Galim in 1933 and then to the sand dunes of Kiryat Haim, west of the railway.
+Kibbutz Kfar Masaryk, a group formed in Petah Tikva in 1932 and originally known as "Czecho-Lita", as its members came from Czechoslovakia and Lithuania, moved to Bat Galim in 1933 and then to the sand dunes of Kiryat Haim, west of the railway.
 The kibbutz raised vegetables and opened a dairy farm.
 At this point it adopted a new name: Mishmar Zevulun (Guardian of Zevulun Valley).

+Kiryat Haim was named after Haim Arlosoroff.

+Gallery 1929-46

+Administrative structure, development

 Administratively, Kiryat Haim is divided into two parts, Kiryat Haim West and Kiryat Haim East.
 Kiryat Haim West is located on the western side of the railway line between that and Kiryat Haim beach.

 Kiryat Haim East was expanded to later and is located on the eastern side of railway.
 The housing initially consisted of low-density single-family housing, with a number of public housing projects located at edge of the neighbourhood.
 In later decades, some of this has been replaced by higher-density developments and apartment buildings.
 Kiryat Haim East hosts the commercial "heart" of the suburb, with a number of shops, restaurants and a supermarket located along Achi Eilat Street, the suburb's main thoroughfare.

-Urban development
+Coastal promenade

 As part of its coastal development plan, the Haifa Economic Corporation built the Kiryat Haim Promenade, named for Israeli minister of the environment Yehudit Naot.